RealDreammaker/Demographic-Analysis/README.md

 - - -
 I deployed a [webpage](https://realdreammaker.github.io/D3-challenge/) to show a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.

-* The a scatter plot represents each state with circle elements:
+* The scatter plot represents each state with circle elements.

 * Include state abbreviations in the circles.